theykay/theykay.github.io/README.md

 # Personal portfolio

-Portfolio site linking to my projects and social media accounts
+Portfolio site featuring about me section and linking to portfolio of my sites as well as contact info

 [link to live site](https://theykay.github.io)